DmitryF-go/articles/Ubuntu/09_TensorFlow_installation.md

 # Uninstall python-numpy (NumPy 1.13 for Python 2.7)
 sudo apt purge --auto-remove python-numpy

+# There is an error when "import tensorflow as tf" for Python 2.7
+# Error: Couldn't import dot_parser, loading of dot files will not be possible.
+# To fix it, uninstall pydot2 and install pydot instead
+# But first uninstall pydot through APT
+sudo apt purge --auto-remove python-pydot

 # Reinstall all necessary packages through pip
 sudo su
 cd ~